budget-skynet/telegram-bot---near-nft-drop-alert/README.md

 # NEAR NFT Drop Alert Bot

-A Telegram bot that delivers real-time NFT drop alerts and NEAR ecosystem updates directly to your chat.
-Stay ahead of new mints, track prices, and explore your NEAR NFT portfolio without leaving Telegram.
+A Telegram bot that delivers real-time NFT drop alerts and information from the NEAR ecosystem.
+Stay updated on the latest mints, collections, and supply data from Mintbase and other NEAR marketplaces.
+Never miss a drop again.

 ---